datatrail-jhu/03_fileorganization/manuscript/09_how_to_work.md

 Once you have a file structure in place, write a README file that explains how code and are organized and how they are related.
 In other words, what is what.
 For each filename, we recommend to have a short description of what the file is for.
 You can also have a description of how the data were obtained or collected including links or references to publication or other documentation.
 Mention people involved with the project, and provide contact information of at least one of the collaborators.

+A good idea is to update the README file as you work.
+As you create new files and folders, add their descriptions to the README file so you can keep track of what you are working on.

-A more detailed README file includes a list of variables, units of measurement of each variable, definition of code and symbols used to deal with missing data, Licenses or restrictions on the content of the project including the data, and information about how others should cite your analysis.
+You might also make a more detailed README file, which includes a list of variables, units of measurement of each variable, definition of code and symbols used to deal with missing data, Licenses or restrictions on the content of the project including the data, and information about how others should cite your analysis.

 ### Using comments